marukosan93/RS-rPPG/README.md

 # RS-rPPG

+**Update: The paper for RS+rPPG has been accepted by IEEE TCSVT.
+We will soon update the code to include our method's extension**

 This is the official code repository of our IEEE FG 2024 paper "RS-rPPG: Robust Self-Supervised Learning for rPPG".
 RS-rPPG is  a novel contrastive framework that leverages a large set of priors, that enable learning robust and transferable features even from challenging datasets.
 Ours is the first method to focus on self-supervised learning on challenging data and the first method to use such a large set of priors.
 The priors include a novel traditional augmentation method, leveraging spatial-temporal maps and self-attention based transformer for SSL.